brikis98/yevgeniy-brikman-homepage/_posts/2020-10-01-consider-phlebas.md

 ## The good

 * A huge, fun new sci fi universe with lots of creative ideas (warning: minor spoilers ahead):

- - Changers: a species that can change its appearance, generate body parts, venom, etc.
+    - **Changers**: a species that can change its appearance, generate body parts, venom, etc.
- - Orbitals: massive ring stations millions of kilometers around, spinning to generate gravity.
+    - **Orbitals**: massive ring stations millions of kilometers around, spinning to generate gravity.
- - Mega ships: several kilometers long ships that traverse the oceans on orbitals (40 years per loop!).
+    - **Mega ships**: several kilometers long ships that traverse the oceans on orbitals (40 years per loop!).
- - Damage: card game with real lives are at stake + ability to blast emotions at yourself & opponents.
+    - **Damage**: card game with real lives are at stake + ability to blast emotions at yourself & opponents.
- - The Culture: a post-scarcity society with extraordinary technology, ships, AI, etc.
+    - **The Culture**: a post-scarcity society with extraordinary technology, ships, AI, etc.

 * Interesting, ambiguous characters and politics.
 It's not clear who you should be rooting for.
 There's a protagonist, but it's not obvious he's necessarily a "good guy."
 There are antagonists, but it's not obvious they are "bad guys."